Join security policies are based on industry best practices.

 What is Join's data backup strategy?

 The Join data storage strategy was designed for a high level of availability and substantial disaster protection.
-There are two types of data in Join: relational data which is stored in a SQL database (most data) and blob storage (uploaded images, etc.) are stored in AWS Storage Service (S3).
+There are two types of data in Join: relational data which is stored in a SQL database (most data) and blob storage (uploaded images, etc.) stored in AWS Storage Service (S3).
 The SQL database is backed up daily, and the restoration process is exercised at least weekly to ensure that it functions properly.
 Join retains these backups for seven (7) days.
 S3 provides replication across multiple data centers to ensure availability in case of failure or data center loss.

 What domains does Join require access to in order to function correctly?